FredLoh/presentation/swift-talk/talk.md

 # What is Currying

 * Break an operation down to multiple functions based on inputs
+* More specifically, translating the evaluation of a multiple-argument function into evaluating a sequence of functions, each with one argument

 # Can Currying be Useful?